uzluisf/pear-doc/content/docs/quickstart.md

 that post will be added to each `tag` in the `tags` property of the global variable `posts`.

-From all the tags, Pear will create page named `tags` directly under the site's root.
+From all the tags, Pear will create a directory named `tags` directly under the site's root.
+This directory contains the tags collected from all the posts and it's made available to templates as the global variable `tags`.

 # Pages